openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 Wallets MUST support key attestations as defined in Annex D of [@!OIDF.OID4VCI].
 If batch issuance is used, all public keys used in Credential Request SHOULD be attested within a single key attestation.

-## Server Metadata
+## Issuer Metadata

+The Authorization Server MUST support metadata according to [@!RFC6749].

+The Credential Issuer MUST support metadata according to Section 11.2 of [@!OIDF.OID4VCI].
-* The Credential Issuer MUST publish a mapping of every Credential Type it supports to a scope value.
+The Credential Issuer MUST publish a mapping of every Credential Configuration it supports to a scope value.

 # OpenID for Verifiable Presentations profile for IETF SD-JWT VC